-Garden State Equality and community partners are taking on one of the greatest civil rights challenges of our time: making sure health services actually meet the needs of LGBT people.
+Garden State Equality and community partners are taking on one of the greatest civil rights challenges of our time: making sure health services actually meet the needs of LGBTQ people.

-LGBT people need doctors, therapists, and other direct services like anybody else.
+LGBTQ people need doctors, therapists, and other direct services like anybody else.
 Our health needs are an everyday part of our lives—and we’re not equal until we can be sure that when we go to a provider, that professional is sure to say the right things to us, ask the right questions, and provide us the comfort and care we need.
-LGBT organizations are forever putting together lists of LGBT sensitive providers—but we shouldn’t need to find our doctors on special lists.
+LGBTQ organizations are forever putting together lists of LGBTQ sensitive providers—but we shouldn’t need to find our doctors on special lists.

 TO REQUEST A MAP & EXPAND TRAINING FROM OUR STAFF, CLICK HERE

 Completing a needs assessment is the first step towards making your healthcare facility a more inclusive space for LGBTQ patients and families.
 Contact us and we’ll set up a meeting, go over a brief questionnaire, and provide an initial assessment.

 Garden State Equality provides consultation on federal and state law as they relate to the healthcare industry and SOGI (Sexual Orientation and Gender Identity/Gender Expression).
 We can share legal expertise in this area and help you develop and audit your policies.

 Professional Development Trainings

 LGBTQ cultural competency, legal issues and policy.
 Topics include terminology, basics of sexual orientation and gender identity, LGBTQ patient walkthroughs/role playing with LGBTQ identities and building safe and affirming healthcare facilities.
 We offer trainings for clinicians and healthcare professionals, and tailor our presentations to address the needs of your facility.